MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-payload-automations.md

 Payload automation mimics the messages and payloads from the attack and stores them as custom payloads with identifiers in the payload name.
 You can then use the harvested payloads in simulations or automations to automatically launch harmless simulations to targeted users.

+For details about how payload automations are collected, see the [Appendix](#appendix) section at the end of this article.

 For getting started information about Attack simulation training, see [Get started using Attack simulation training](attack-simulation-training-get-started.md).

 To see any existing payload automations that you created, open the Microsoft Defender portal at <https://security.microsoft.com>, go to **Email & collaboration** \> **Attack simulation training** \> **Automations** tab \> and then select **Payload automations**.
 To go directly to the **Automations** tab where you can select **Payload automations**, use <https://security.microsoft.com/attacksimulator?viewid=automations>.